 Moving to 4-2 in MW road games, GCU produced season highs for assists (21) and field goals made (32) while shooting 57% from the field and grabbing 42 rebounds, the Lopes' sixth game of the season with 40 or more boards.
 The Lopes moved to 5-1 in such contests.

-Lopes senior forward Anisa Jefffries came off the bench for the first time this season after missing the previous game for illness, but she still posted seven points and three rebounds in the first quarter to help GCU to a 16-8 lead.
+Anisa Jeffries came off the bench for the first time this season after missing the previous game for illness, but she still posted seven points and three rebounds in the first quarter to help GCU to a 16-8 lead.

 Julianna LaMendola, freshman